Mel-ania/Pasticceria/README.md

 # Pasticceria - Ai 4 cioccolati

-The content is in italian, everything else is in english.
+<sub>The website content is in Italian, everything else is in English.</sub>

 This is a simple website for a bakery that wants its own showcase open to everyone.